caravan-bitcoin/caravan/packages/caravan-psbt/README.md

 Getters and setters are provided for the keytypes defined in [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki) and [BIP 370](https://github.com/bitcoin/bips/blob/master/bip-0370.mediawiki).
 These getters/setters are named after the keytype in ALL_CAPS_SNAKE like `PsbtV2.PSBT_GLOBAL_VERSION`.
 Additional getters/setters may be listed in the following API documentation.

+##### `get isReadyForConstructor`

+A getter to check readiness for an operator role.
+Operator roles are defined in defined in [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki#user-content-Roles) and [BIP 370](https://github.com/bitcoin/bips/blob/master/bip-0370.mediawiki#user-content-Roles).

+Returns `true` if the PsbtV2 is ready for an operator taking the Constructor role.

+This check assumes that the Creator used this class's constructor method to initialize the PsbtV2 without passing a psbt (constructor defaults were set).

+##### `get isReadyForUpdater`

+A getter to check readiness for an operator role.
+Operator roles are defined in defined in [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki#user-content-Roles) and [BIP 370](https://github.com/bitcoin/bips/blob/master/bip-0370.mediawiki#user-content-Roles).

+Returns `true` if the PsbtV2 is ready for an operator taking the Updater role.

+Before signatures are added, but after an input is added, a PsbtV2 is likely to be ready for Constructor, ready for Updater, and ready for Signer simultaneously.

+According to BIP370, the Updater can modify the sequence number, but it is unclear if the Updater retains permissions provided in psbtv0 (BIP174).
+It is likely not the case that the Updater has the same permissions as previously because it seems to now be the realm of the Constructor to add inputs and outputs.

+##### `get isReadyForSigner`

+A getter to check readiness for an operator role.
+Operator roles are defined in defined in [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki#user-content-Roles) and [BIP 370](https://github.com/bitcoin/bips/blob/master/bip-0370.mediawiki#user-content-Roles).

+Returns `true` if the PsbtV2 is ready for an operator taking the Signer role.

+Right now, this method only checks for two things: There is an input for signing and `this.isReadyForTransactionExtractor === false`.
+The point of the latter is to check that the PsbtV2 has not been finalized.

+A future improvement to this method might be to more thoroughly check inputs to determine if the PsbtV2 does or does not need to collect more signatures.

+##### `get isReadyForCombiner`

+A getter to check readiness for an operator role.
+Operator roles are defined in defined in [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki#user-content-Roles) and [BIP 370](https://github.com/bitcoin/bips/blob/master/bip-0370.mediawiki#user-content-Roles).

+Returns `true` if the PsbtV2 is ready for an operator taking the Combiner role.

+Since a Combiner can potentially provide everything needed to a mostly blank PsbtV2, instances of a PsbtV2 are likely to return true as long as inputs have not been finalized.

+##### `get isReadyForInputFinalizer`

+A getter to check readiness for an operator role.
+Operator roles are defined in defined in [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki#user-content-Roles) and [BIP 370](https://github.com/bitcoin/bips/blob/master/bip-0370.mediawiki#user-content-Roles).

+Callable, but unimplemented.
+Returns `undefined`.

+##### `get isReadyForTransactionExtractor`

+A getter to check readiness for an operator role.
+Operator roles are defined in defined in [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki#user-content-Roles) and [BIP 370](https://github.com/bitcoin/bips/blob/master/bip-0370.mediawiki#user-content-Roles).

+Callable, but unimplemented.
+Returns `undefined`.

 ##### `get nLockTime`

 Returns the `nLockTime` field for the psbt as if it were a bitcoin transaction.